Don Bank Museum Writer in Residence Program

 This program aims to support writers at all stages of their career and enhance the cultural enrichment and vitality of the North Sydney community.

-North Sydney Council invites writers (of poetry, fiction, non-fiction, memoir, plays) to apply for this wonderful opportunity to complete a creative project in the Don Bank Writer’s studio whilst contributing to the cultural life of the North Sydney community.
+North Sydney Council invites writers of poetry, fiction, non-fiction, memoir and plays to apply for this wonderful opportunity to complete a creative project in the Don Bank Writer’s studio whilst contributing to the cultural life of the North Sydney community.

 Contact Stanton Library